College Life

 • The Activities Programming Board (APB)

-• 50-plus events and activities each year including Welcome Week, Involvement Fair, and Spring Thing – see our online events calendar for more information
+• Events and activities including Welcome Week, Involvement Fair, and Spring Fest – see our online events calendar for more information

 • Clubs, programs, committees, and other student involvement opportunities